HttpAnimation/FYC-Rewrite-V2/README.md

 ## Installing
 #### This is only needed if you choose not it install this during the FYC install.
 Open a terminal and enter the installation command for wget or curl.
-If you are on [Windows](https://www.microsoft.com/en-us/windows?r=1s), these commands will not work and you will need to install manually from this branch you can install [git](https://gitforwindows.org/) for [Windows](https://www.microsoft.com/en-us/windows?r=1s) with the git install command to get the scripts.
+If you are on [Windows](https://www.microsoft.com/en-us/windows?r=1s), these commands will not work and you will need to install manually from this branch you can install [git](https://gitforwindows.org/) for [Windows](https://www.microsoft.com/en-us/windows?r=1s) with the git install command to get the scripts you can also install [Git for Windows](https://gitforwindows.org/) and [this]() command in the cmd.

 ### Wget
 ```bash